National death data

 If you only require data from a single state or territory, apply to:

-Data files are available from the ACR dating back to 1992.
+We offer data files dating back to 1992.

 Cause of death unit record file (COD URF)

-The cause of death is a snapshot of data, which is compiled and coded by the Australian Bureau of Statistics (ABS) based on data from the data custodians that is correct as at a point in time.
+The cause of death unit record file is a snapshot of data that is compiled and coded (ICD-10) by the Australian Bureau of Statistics (ABS), based on data from the data custodians—it is correct as at a point in time.
+This data set is used for statistical and research purposes.

 There are 3 versions of a year’s data files: